Dansby Swanson Player Props: Cubs vs. Orioles

 Dansby Swanson At The Plate

-- Swanson is batting .262 with 13 doubles, two triples, seven home runs and 35 walks.
+- Swanson has 13 doubles, two triples, seven home runs and 36 walks while batting .264.

-- Among qualifying hitters in MLB, he ranks 69th in batting average, 49th in on-base percentage, and 106th in slugging.
+- He ranks 66th in batting average, 38th in on base percentage, and 105th in slugging among the qualifying hitters in baseball.

-- Swanson enters this game on a five-game hitting streak.
-During his last outings, he's hitting .348 with one homer.
+- Swanson is batting .381 with one homer during his last games and is riding a six-game hitting streak.

-- He has homered in seven games this year (10.3%), leaving the park in 2.3% of his trips to the dish.
+- He has gone deep in seven games this year (10.1%), leaving the park in 2.3% of his plate appearances.

-- In 30.9% of his games this season, Swanson has notched at least one RBI.
-In eight of those games (11.8%) he recorded two or more RBI, while accounting for three or more of his team's runs in one contest.
+- Swanson has had at least one RBI in 30.4% of his games this year (21 of 69), with two or more RBI eight times (11.6%).
+He has also accounted for three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.